mcneel/help-docs/README.md

 If you are not comfortable using git on the command-line, then try [GitHub for Mac](https://mac.github.com/) and [GitHub for Windows](https://windows.github.com/).
 There's also the [git cheat sheet](https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf).

 Notice that **'gh-pages'** is the only branch.
 Everything committed to this branch is automatically published when pushed to GitHub.

+## Getting Started with local server preview.

+Most edits can be made on the site, or by pulling the site locally then pushing the site back up to GitHub to see the reults.
+If needed, it is possible to run a GitHub server locally to see any changes before pushing to GitHub.
+These instructions cover running this project locally on both Mac OS X and Windows so that you can preview changes before pushing them up to GitHub Pages.

 ![Mac Instructions](https://github.com/mcneel/help-docs/blob/gh-pages/images/mac_logo_small.png)